 In the wild, tegus are mostly ground-dwelling, burrowing lizards.

 ENCLOSURE: Hatchlings can initially do well in a 75 L (20 gallon) aquarium with a secure lid, however they will quickly outgrow this enclosure.
 Adult tegus require a large enclosure that allows for digging and climbing.
 Cage dimensions for a single adult tegu should be at minimum, 1.8 m long, 0.9 m deep, and 0.9 cm tall (6 ft x 3 ft x 3 ft).
-Double this size when housing more than one tegu.
+Double this size when housing more than one tegu and provide a series of visual barriers..
 It is not recommended to house males together as fighting may occur

 SUBSTRATE: Provide a tarp or several layers of newspaper or butcher paper as an easy-to-clean base.
 This papered area provides an area to safely feed your tegu while preventing ingestion of bedding.

-Covered the base with a deep layer of absorbent bedding (0.6 m or 2 ft), such as topsoil, aspen shavings, cypress or eucalyptus mulch, or orchid bark to encourage natural burrowing behavior.
+Covered the base with a deep layer (0.6 m or 2 ft) of absorbent bedding, such as topsoil, mixtures of sand, peat moss, and soil, aspen shavings, cypress or eucalyptus mulch, or orchid bark to encourage natural burrowing behavior.
 Burrowing material can be provided within a large plastic container for easier cleaning.
 Avoid wood chips, corn cob, or stone gravel bedding due to the risk of ingestion.
-Also avoid indoor/ outdoor carpeting since it is likely to become shredded as your tegu digs creating threads that can become entangled on nails or toes.
+Also avoid indoor-outdoor carpeting since it is likely to become shredded as your tegu digs creating threads that can become entangled on nails or toes.

-LIGHTING: Tegus require 12-14 hours of daily UVB exposure for their health.
-In captivity, this should be supplemented with opportunities to bask in natural, unfiltered sunlight as often as weather permits.
+LIGHTING: Tegus require 12-14 hours of daily UVB exposure.
+This should be supplemented with opportunities to bask in natural, unfiltered sunlight as often as weather permits.

-HEATING: Cage temperature should range from 24°C (75°F) on the cool side to 29-35°C (85-95°F) on the warm side.
-The basking area temperature should reach 35-38°C (95-100°F).
-Provide a log or shelf beneath the basking spot to allow your tegu to get closer to or farther from the heating elements.
+HEATING: Cage temperature should range from 24°C (75°F) on the cool side to 29°C-35°C (85°F-95°F) on the warm side.
+The basking area temperature should reach 35°C-38°C (95°F-100°F).
+Provide a log or shelf beneath the basking spot to allow your tegu to get closer or farther from the heating elements.
 Cage temperature should not drop below 24°C (75°F) at night.

 Tegus in the wild will brumate (hibernate) during the cold winter months.
-Unless heating in the enclosure is increased, many captive tegus will slow down and retire to their burrows for many months when temperatures dip below the low 20s C (70s F) beginning around mid-September.
+Unless heating in the enclosure is increased, many captive tegus will slow down and retire to their burrows for many months when temperatures dip below the low 20s°C (70s°F) beginning around mid-September.

 HUMIDITY: Tegus originate from the tropical rainforests of South America and their humidity requirements are high.
 Relative humidity should be maintained around 80% and should be monitored with a hygrometer.
-A water container large enough to allow soaking…will help to achieve the ideal humidity level, along with misting the enclosure with water on a daily basis.
-Inadequate humidity levels may lead to shedding problems
+A water container large enough to allow soaking will help to achieve the ideal humidity level, along with misting the enclosure with water on a daily basis.
+Inadequate humidity levels can lead to shedding problems.

 VISUAL SECURITY: Provide a hiding place, such as a log or box, at each end of the temperature gradient.
-The substrate within the hide, such as mulch or sphagnum moss, should be kept slightly damp as an aid with shedding and as a source of humidity.
+The substrate within the hide, such as mulch or sphagnum moss, should be kept slightly damp as an aid for shedding and a source of humidity.

 Diet

 NUTRITIONAL STRATEGY: Most tegus are omnivores, meaning they eat both plant and animal matter.
 These lizards are generalists, consuming a wide variety of food items in the wild.
 Tegus are active foragers and opportunistic hunters.
-They will also consume carrion when it is available.
-By flicking their long, forked tongue, tegus bring scent particles to a gland in the roof of the mouth, the vomeronasal gland or Jacobson’s organ.
+They will also consume carrion when available.
+By flicking their long, forked tongues, tegus bring scent particles to a gland in the roof of the mouth, the vomeronasal gland or Jacobson’s organ.
 This helps tegus process sensory information and makes then better hunters and scavengers.